Generalization Capability of Deep Learning for Predicting Drag Reduction in Pulsating Turbulent Pipe Flow with Arbitrary Acceleration and Deceleration: Results

 \subsection{Prediction for sinusoidal pulsating flows}

 This section presents the prediction results for sinusoidal pulsating flows and is divided into three parts.
-Section~\ref{loss} evaluates the loss function for the physics-informed approach.
+Section~\ref{loss} evaluates the loss function.
 Section~\ref{combination} investigates the selection and combination of training data.
-This investigation is motivated by Morimoto et al.~\cite{Morimoto}, who highlighted the significance of training data selection for generalization; therefore, this study aims to derive guidelines for selecting the pulsating flows to be used for training.
+This investigation is motivated by \citet{Morimoto}, who highlighted the significance of training data selection for generalization; therefore, this study aims to derive guidelines for selecting the pulsating flows to be used for training.
 Section~\ref{sine_one} presents a qualitative and quantitative evaluation using turbulence statistics for the results obtained under the optimal conditions. \\